VivekChauhan8743/python-practice/README.md

 # python-practice
-This the revision of Python
+This is the revision of Python
+Author-Vivek Chauhan